Updated May 4, 2022.

 Here are just a couple of examples of what others have used Trello.

 The sky’s the limit on what you can do with this little system.
 Reading over the examples I’m sure you can come up with all sorts of creative ways for this tool to help you.

-Myself it’s my bread and butter for maintaining my client projects.
+For me and my business, it’s my bread and butter for maintaining my client projects.
 In fact, using Zapier and my knowledge of programming I have greatly expanded what Trello is capable of.

 For example, everyone is automatically updated as tasks move down the pipeline.
 I’ve also got Trello hooked into my billing which automatically updates account balances accordingly.

-This is of course very powerful, and proves to be an invaluable collaboration tool for myself and the people I work with.
+This is, of course, very powerful, and proves to be an invaluable collaboration tool for myself and the people I work with.

 I feel it’s very important that I present this other amazing strength within Trello, and that is the ability to invite other people to your boards for collaboration.